khr818/khrpersonal-khr/content/pages/blog/catkid-comic-club-review-1-3.md

 ---
 type: PostLayout
 title: >-
-  A Review of Cat Kid Comic Club: Books 1-3A REVIEW OF CAT KID COMIC CLUB BY DAV PILKEY
+  A Review of Cat Kid Comic Club: Books 1-3 .A REVIEW OF CAT KID COMIC CLUB BY DAV PILKEY
 date: '2024-09-22'
 excerpt: A REVIEW OF CAT KID COMIC CLUB BY DAV PILKEY
 featuredImage: